 The total capital budget for the crisis center is $59.9 million.

 The total capital budget estimate was developed with a building design working group, which included experts from Franklin County and the Franklin County adult-serving hospital systems in addition to first responders and individuals with lived experiences.
 Ultimately, industry standards for cost per square foot were used to calculate the final estimate.

-The Franklin County Mental Health and Addiction Crisis Center is being funded by public and private investment.
+The Franklin County Crisis Care Center is being funded by public and private investment.

 ADAMH has secured more than $55.62 million in resources from federal, state and local partners.
 ADAMH leveraged this extraordinary investment with more than $6.6 million in philanthropic support and is working to close the remaining gap.